 For bug reports, but also for technical and generic questions, get a github account and file a bug report here.

-For more information about Bauble or if you have any other questions and you do not want to get a github account, please write to email@example.com.
-A Bauble administrator will reply as soon as possible.
+For more information about Bauble/Ghini or if you have any other questions and you do not want to get a github account, please write to firstname.lastname@example.org.
+A developer for either Bauble or Ghini will reply as soon as possible.